SumoLogic/sumologic-documentation/docs/contributing/glossary.md

 **[LogCompare](/docs/search/logcompare)**.
 LogCompare allows you to compare a section of your log messages from one point in time with the same section at another point in time, and display the changes in patterns.

-**[Log overlay](/docs/metrics/metric-charts/log-overlay-analyze-metrics-visualizations)**.
-A Sumo Logic feature you can use to run a log query on the metric query page and visualize the count of matching log messages on the metric chart.

 **[LogReduce](/docs/search/logreduce)**.
 LogReduce uses fuzzy logic to cluster messages together based on string and pattern similarity.
 Use the LogReduce button and operator to quickly assess activity patterns for things like a range of devices or traffic on a website.

 **[Logs-to-Metrics](/docs/metrics/logs-to-metrics)**.
 A Sumo Logic feature you can use to extract or create metrics from log data.
 You can extract metrics that are embedded in logs, or count logs as a metric.